425 Degrees Take & Bake Pizza

 Durango Coffee Company

-Thirty-two years of locally roasted coffee, specialty espresso drinks, light lunch fare, and gourmet cookware and kitchen gadgets.
-Wonderful, knowledgeable staff and café seating in a comfortable atmosphere.
+Thirty-plus years of locally roasted coffee, specialty espresso drinks and light lunch fare, as well as gourmet cookware and kitchen gadgets.
+Wonderful, knowledgeable staff and cozy café seating in a comfortable atmosphere.
 Free Wi-Fi.
 730 Main Ave., 259-2059. www.cooksandcoffee.com

 Durango Dawg House